tamames/toyLIFE_simulator/README.md

 # Already implemented
 * I have defined the main class `Agent`.
-    * This class has the following atributes:
+    * This class has the following attributes:
         * Genotype: a string of 0 and 1.
+If the cell has a parent the first half of the genotype is the genotype of the parent.
         * Energy: a value representing the energy of the cell.
     * And the following methods:
         * check_energy: which tells us if the cell has enough energy to reproduce.
         * check_die: tells us if the cell doesn't have energy.
 * The class `Population` with:
-    * Atributes
+    * Attributes
         * generation: the number of generations that have occurred.
         * population: a list with all the agents.
     * Methods
-        * delete items: delete the necesarry agents in each iteration.
+        * delete items: delete the necessary agents in each iteration.
+        * iteration: the main loop of our cells.
+        * after_iteration: First we check the dead ones and then the ones that can reproduce.
 * A function that gives us a random binary string.
 * A function that can divide a cell.
 * A function to define the new population each generation.

 # Things to implement:
 * The main loop:
-    * Make so every cell tries to find food every iteration (maybe using the permutation function to select the cells randomly).
-    * Add a cost to the foraging process.
     * After each iteration check whether they have to die, reproduce or do nothing at all.
         * to check if they have to die create a boolean list with True in all the indices that have energy below 0.
-        * After eleminating the dead ones see check the ones that can reproduce.
+        * After eliminating the dead ones see check the ones that can reproduce.
     (maybe all this can be methods??)
-* The way we devide cells, we should have some information about the parent.
-Maybe the first one has the first half of the genotype and the second one the second half.
 * Maybe the initial energy has to be normal distributed, not uniform.

 * Add some representations of the population size.